SnezhanaZdravkova/RecipesBook/README.md

 DETAIL:  Key (slug)=() already exists.") - the problem was with slug.
 The issue was fix with slugify:
 (image to be added)
 - likes not working - not fixt issue
-- comments can't be edited or delete (didn't finish code)
+- comments can't be delete (didn't finish code)

 ## Future Features
 - To have Search bar